cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## Features
 A low-burden tool to alert the RCMP:
- * Landing page that outlines the purpose of the service
+ * Landing page that outlines the purpose
  * Omnibox input field that submits a single identifier
  * Data visualization that shows victims they are not alone